Jazz Pharmaceuticals (JAZZ)

 AI Analysis | Feedback

-- Sunosi: Indicated to improve wakefulness in adult patients with excessive daytime sleepiness associated with narcolepsy or obstructive sleep apnea.
+- Sunosi: Treats excessive daytime sleepiness (EDS) in patients with narcolepsy and obstructive sleep apnea.

-- Zepzelca: Used to treat adult patients with metastatic small cell lung cancer (SCLC) with disease progression on or after platinum-based chemotherapy.
+- Zepzelca: Treats adult patients with metastatic small cell lung cancer.

 AI Analysis | Feedback